 As noted above, PartnerRe has a group-wide ERM framework following generally accepted best practice and consistent with the major regulatory regimes the Group operates in.
-The Group ERM framework has been implemented in the Company in line with the regulatory framework in Bermuda and consists of the following main components:
+As the Company only accepts risk from an affliate, it's risks are considered in the implementation of Group ERM framework as described below at the affliate, and its Parent.
+The Group ERM framework is in line with the regulatory framework in Bermuda and consists of the following main components: